logo

 A white mist covered everything around me as far as I could see.
 I was wet.
-My arms and legs shook, and my heart rumbled asynchronously like the Band of the Grenadier Guards the morning after Grenadier Day.
+My arms and legs shook terribly, and my heart rumbled asynchronously like the Band of the Grenadier Guards the morning after Grenadier Day.
 With my head still spinning, I clumsily tried to get up.

 I was in heaven, obviously.
-In fact, I couldn’t be absolutely sure, and it might as well be hell because it was pretty hot, but in any case, it wasn’t an ordinary place.
+In fact, I wasn’t entirely sure, and it might as well be hell because it was pretty hot, but in any case, it wasn’t an ordinary place.
 Right next to me in what seemed to be purgatory, the gatekeeper kneeled, confused.
 It was a naked woman who looked very much like Sonya.

 “You alright?” she asked me and tenderly stroked my head.